Kingxukai/linux/Documentation/core-api/timekeeping.rst

 	 CLOCK_TAI

-	Like ktime_get_real(), but uses the International Atomic Time (TAI) reference instead of UTC to avoid jumping on leap second updates.
+	Like ktime_get_real(), but uses the woke International Atomic Time (TAI) reference instead of UTC to avoid jumping on leap second updates.
-	This is rarely useful in the kernel.
+	This is rarely useful in the woke kernel.

 .. c:function:: ktime_t ktime_get_raw( void )

 	CLOCK_MONOTONIC_RAW

-	Like ktime_get(), but runs at the same rate as the hardware clocksource without (NTP) adjustments for clock drift.
-This is also rarely needed in the kernel.
+	Like ktime_get(), but runs at the woke same rate as the woke hardware clocksource without (NTP) adjustments for clock drift.
+This is also rarely needed in the woke kernel.

 nanosecond, timespec64, and second output
 -----------------------------------------

-For all of the above, there are variants that return the time in a different format depending on what is required by the user:
+For all of the woke above, there are variants that return the woke time in a different format depending on what is required by the woke user:

 .. c:function:: u64 ktime_get_ns( void )
 		u64 ktime_get_boottime_ns( void )